SWE-IF: Aligning Code Evaluation with Human Preference: Experiments

 \textbf{Models.} To ensure a comprehensive analysis, we select a cohort of 31 powerful LLMs spanning 10 distinct model families, including Gemini~\citep{gemini_2.5}, Claude~\citep{claude_3.5, claude_4}, OpenAI~\citep{gpt_4o, o3}, DeepSeek~\citep{deepseek_v3, deepseek_r1}, Qwen~\citep{qwen2.5_coder, qwen3}, Grok~\citep{grok3, grok4}, Gemma~\citep{gemma3}, Mistral~\citep{mistral_medium_3}, MiniMax~\citep{minimax_m1}, and Kimi~\citep{kimi_k2}.

-\textbf{Benchmarks.} We construct BigVibeBench and LiveVibeBench by augmenting the full sets of BigCodeBench (1,140 instances) and LiveCodeBench v1–v6 (1,055 problems, May 2023 to May 2025).
-Each instance across both benchmarks is augmented with 5 instructions from \textsc{VeriCode} taxonomy, resulting in a total of over 10K instruction-level evaluations.
+\textbf{Benchmarks.} We construct Big-SWE-IF and Live-SWE-IF by augmenting the full sets of BigCodeBench (1,140 instances) and LiveCodeBench v1--v6 (1,055 problems, May 2023 to May 2025).
+Each instance across both benchmarks is augmented with 5 instructions from \textsc{VeriCode} taxonomy, resulting in over 10K instruction-level evaluations.

 \textbf{Implementation Details.} All models are queried via the Vertex AI\footnote{\url{https://cloud.google.com/vertex-ai/docs/reference/rest}} and OpenRouter\footnote{\url{https://openrouter.ai}} APIs.
 During benchmark augmentation, we use a deterministic temperature of 0.0.
-During evaluation, we follow the defaults of the underlying benchmarks: 0.0 for BigVibeBench and 0.2 for LiveVibeBench.
+During evaluation, we follow the defaults of the underlying benchmarks: 0.0 for Big-SWE-IF and 0.2 for Live-SWE-IF.
 We enable thinking mode on all models that support it.
 For Claude models with thinking mode enabled, the API requires temperature 1.0, so we set it accordingly; all other models use the benchmark defaults.
-The context length is set to each model’s supported maximum, capped at 32,768 tokens.
+The context length is capped at 32,768 tokens for all models.

 \arraystretch{1.3} \definecolor{RegLight}{HTML}{D55C5A} \definecolor{RegDeep}{HTML}{B00020} [1]{\textbf{#1}}